30% OFF Tempcover fee in our app

 Protects your no claims discount.
 Fully comp insurance for peace of mind.

-Whether you’re a young rider looking to get on a bike for the first time or an experienced rider looking to get back on the road, you must make sure you have the right motorcycle licence for your age and the size of bike you want to ride.
+Whether you’re a young rider eager to get on a motorbike for the first time or an experienced rider looking to get back on the road, you must make sure you have the right motorcycle licence and size of bike for your age.

-Not having the right licence type could result in a range of penalties including a hefty fine, points on your existing licence, and a potential ban.
+Not having the right motorbike licence type could result in a range of penalties including a hefty fine, points on your existing licence and possibly even a potential ban.
+This post will help clear up any confusion you have about motorcycle licence categories.

 How much is a motorbike licence?

-At 16 you can take the first step by signing up for your CBT.
-If you want to do anything more than just wash a motorbike or moped you must complete your basic training.
+If you want to do anything more than just wash a motorbike or moped, you must complete your CBT.

-The CBT isn’t pass/fail like a conventional practical driving test, it’s an opportunity to get, as the name suggests some basic training and ensure you’re able to ride safely on the road.
+The CBT isn’t a pass/fail test like a conventional practical driving test examination.
+As the name suggests, it’s an opportunity to undertake some basic training to ensure you’re able to ride safely on the road.

-Once you’ve completed these elements and your instructor assess that you’re safe to ride on the road, you’ll be given a DL196 certificate – this shows you’ve completed your CBT and are able to ride without supervision.
+Once you’ve completed these elements and your instructor has assessed you’re safe to ride on the road, you’ll be given a DL196 certificate.
+This confirms you’ve completed your CBT and are able to ride a moped or a motorbike up to 125cc on the road with L plates (or D in Wales) without supervision.

-There’s only one situation where you don’t need a CBT to ride a moped.
-If you passed your full driving test before 1 February 2001, you’re able to ride a moped of up to 50cc without needing L-plates or to complete your CBT.
+There is only one situation where you don’t need a CBT to ride a moped.
+If you passed your full driving test before 1 February 2001, you can ride a moped of up to 50cc without L plates or having completed your CBT.

 What happens after I pass my CBT?

-First things first, remember that your CBT expires after two years so if you don’t progress and get a full licence within that time, you will have to retake it before you can ride a moped again.
+Your CBT will expire after two years.
+If you don’t progress and get a full licence within that time, you’ll have to retake it before you can set foot on a moped again.

 motorcycle licence